-Yes, Tapestry offers programs for all childen (Kindergarten through to age 12).
+Yes, Tapestry offers programs for all children (Kindergarten through to age 12).

 Does Tapestry of Grace have tutors students can access?

-No. But, a number of co-ops, both in-person and online, use Tapestry in the U.S. and abroad.
+No. But, several co-ops, both in-person and online, use Tapestry in the U.S. and abroad.

 At least one online school, Lucerna Academy, also uses Tapestry as its core humanities program.
 Many of these groups are willing to welcome new students.